navariltd/burundi-compliance/README.md

-Once the user logs into the system, among teh modules, there is Burundi Compliance.
+Once the user logs into the system, among the modules, there is Burundi Compliance.

 It has a workspace with three shortcuts to various custom doctypes.